ck-unifr/novel-classification/README.md

 11. The trained model is used to predict the class of the sentences in xtest_obfuscated.txt.

-12. The predictions are saved in ytest.txt.
+12. Save the predictions to ytest.txt.

 The details of the proposed solution are in the notebook, novel-classification.ipynb